Age Related Macular Degeneration Treatment Update

-By: Dr. Carolyn Glazer-Hockstein and Dr. Paula Ko
+By Dr. Carolyn Glazer-Hockstein & Dr. Paula Ko

 Age-related macular degeneration (AMD) is a disease that blurs your central vision.
 AMD affects the macula, the area of the eye that allows you to see fine details for activities such as driving, reading, and watching television.
 AMD is the leading cause of vision loss in Americans over the age of sixty five.
 There are two forms of AMD: wet or dry.
 Both wet and dry AMD may cause significant vision loss.
 Wet AMD tends to cause more rapid vision loss than dry AMD.

 Results from the National Eye Institute’s Age Related Eye Disease Study (AREDS) demonstrate that diet and high dose vitamin/antioxidants may help prevent some people from progressing to advanced AMD.
 Foods high in lutein, zeaxanthin, and omega-3-fatty acids protect against AMD.
 Green, leafy vegetables and colorful fruits contain high amounts of lutein/zeaxanthin.
 Examples of foods high in omega-3-fatty acids include salmon, tuna, sardines, walnuts, and broccoli.

 Patients with wet AMD now benefit from intraocular injections of Lucentis® or Avastin®.
 These are new medications which are very successful at stabilizing vision, and in some cases, can improve sight.
 Lucentis and Avastin target a specific chemical in your body that is critical in causing abnormal blood vessels to grow under the macula in AMD.
 That chemical is called vascular endothelial growth factor (VEGF).
 Anti-VEGF drugs block the trouble causing VEGF, reducing the growth of abnormal blood vessels and slowing their leakage and damage.